 Why are My Periods Getting Shorter?

-There are a number of possible reasons for this.
+There are a number of possible reasons for a shorter period, as well as other menstrual disorders in general.
 Some of them include the following.

 Age Related Changes

 Two possible reasons for shorter periods related to age include puberty and perimenopause.

 It takes a few years for periods to become less irregular after you go through puberty.
 If you’re very young, it could just be fluctuating hormones during this period of your life.

 Another age-related reason for shorter periods is perimenopause, or the years before menopause.
 The average age of menopause is 51.5, so it will happen to most people in their 40’s and last for 4-8 years.

 It’s common for periods to get lighter during this time until they eventually cease altogether.
 When you don’t have a period for a year, you’re considered to be menopausal.